sst/guide/_chapters/configure-cognito-identity-pool-in-serverless.md

 comments_id: configure-cognito-identity-pool-in-serverless/165
 ---

-If you recall from the first part of tutorial, we use the Cognito Identity Pool as a way to control which AWS resources our logged in users will have access to.
-And also tie in our Cognito User Pool as our authentication provider.
+If you recall from the first part of this tutorial, we use the Cognito Identity Pool as a way to control which AWS resources our logged in users will have access to.
+We also tie in our Cognito User Pool as our authentication provider.

 ### Create the Resource